 Question from Ethan K.: Hi Rick.
-My uncle gave me his old laptop because the hard drive died.
+My uncle gave me his old HP Pavilion dv4 1123us laptop because the hard drive died.

 2 – Remove all the screws that hold the hard drive in place.

 Note: You’ll know which end of the drive the connector is on because that’ll be the side that’s “stuck” to the laptop.

 4 – Lift the drive out of the bay.

-Here is an excellent video that clearly illustrates the steps listed above:
+Here’s a short video that clearly illustrates the steps listed above:

-Ethan, my guess is you are skipping step 3 in the directions above by trying to lift the drive out of the bay without sliding it out of the connector first.
+My guess is you’re skipping step 3 in the directions above by trying to lift the drive out of the bay without sliding it out of the connector first.

-Update from Ethan: Thanks Rick.
+Update from Ethan: Thanks, Rick.
 That helped a lot!
 You were right about me not sliding the drive out of the connector before trying to lift it out of the bay.
 Doh!!!

-Do you have a tech question of your own for Rick?
+Want to ask Rick a tech question?
 Click here and send it in!

 If you found this post useful, would you mind helping me out by sharing it?
 Just click one of the handy social media sharing buttons below.